tdoehmen/mcp-server-motherduck-example/README.md

 # MotherDuck MCP Server on FastMCP Cloud

-FastMCP server for querying the ANTM hackathon dataset in MotherDuck with read scaling support.

 ## What is This?

 This MCP server gives AI assistants (Claude, ChatGPT, etc.) direct access to the [America's Next Top Modeler](https://github.com/TheoryVentures/antm) hackathon dataset via a remote MotherDuck MCP server, hosted on FastMCP Cloud.